doctolib/pdf-to-png/README.md

 Most of the time, the entry will be a very specific type of Blob, the [File](https://developer.mozilla.org/en-US/docs/Web/API/File).

+See [here](https://github.com/doctolib-eric/pdf-to-png-demo/blob/master/src/App.js) for a simple and self-contained implementation example (in a React context).

 ## Caveats

 Will only work within the context of a webpack-based project for now due to the hardcoded dependency to the webpack-configured version of PDF.js